jlobue10/SteamDeck_rEFInd/GUI/README.md

 # **GUI README**

-To install the GUI perform these steps.
+To install the GUI, make sure that you've already set your `sudo` password and ensure that you are connected to the internet, then perform these steps.

 ```
 git clone https://github.com/jlobue10/SteamDeck_rEFInd/